Personal Loans

 A co-applicant is someone who applies for credit with you.
 If you are approved, you become co-borrowers.
 You both get access to the loan funds, and you share responsibility for the debt.
 Co-borrowers typically work together to repay the loan, but the actual financial arrangements for repayment are up to you.

-A co-signer is someone who guarantees a debt for someone else.
+A co-signer is someone who guarantees repayment of a debt for someone else.
 Co-signers don’t get the loan funds and are not responsible for making payments unless the primary borrower fails to do so.
 In that case, the lender will hold the co-signer responsible for whatever amount is still owed.

 Reasons to use a co-signer on a personal loan

 The most common reason to use a co-signer on a personal loan is to be approved for the loan.
-If you have blemishes on your credit report, a co-signer with better credit can help you get approved.
+If you have blemishes on your credit report, a co-signer with better credit could help you get approved.

-If your co-signer has a stronger credit profile, higher income, and few or zero late payments on their credit report, then adding them to your loan application can increase the amount you’re eligible to borrow or help you get a lower interest rate.
+If your co-signer has a stronger credit profile, higher income, and few or zero late payments on their credit report, then adding them to your loan application could increase the amount you’re eligible to borrow or help you get a lower interest rate.

 What a co-signer needs to know before signing on a personal loan